Aryan-Jain-1710/4x4_LED_Cube/README.md

 ## Setup

 The setting up involved starting from scratch and personally soldering each layer of the Cube.
-Next step involeded soldering resistors and transistors to the breadbord and linking the cube structure to the breadboard.
+Next step involved soldering resistors and transistors to the breadbord and linking the cube structure to the breadboard.

 ## Program and Methods